DFE-Digital/architecture/common-components/index.md

 - benefit from more integration and data sharing
 - make significant savings on development and support

-Below is an overview of some of the key benefits.
+Here are some of the key benefits:

-**Strategic benefits:**
+- **Strategic**
   - Aligns with DfE and wider government strategy
   - The Enterprise CRM strategic roadmap has a host of capability enhancements to increase functional maturity
   - System and development knowledge is retained in-house, enabling quicker and more flexible delivery of future capabilities

-**Technical benefits:**
+- **Technical**
   - Ready to use solution, with no procurement required
   - Over time, there will be increased opportunities to integrate with other DfE systems and improve data sharing
   - There’s no obligation to move from your current platform, the Enterprise CRM services can help enhance and evolve your current solution

-**Support benefits:**
+- **Support**
   - Specialist in-house engineers delivering 2nd and 3rd line support
   - Operating model integrated with the ServiceNow toolset
   - Flexible and fast-turnaround change management
   - Testing and training for technical and user readiness

-**Cost benefits:**
+- **Cost**
   - Save money by consolidating support models, exiting from expensive external supplier contracts, and sharing central resources
   - Lowered cost of total ownership and economies of scale as multiple business areas contribute to maintenance costs

 __Documentation__